-- Centre-Based Child Care Services are to have a minimum external playing space area in accordance with the Education and Care Services National Regulations (as amended). - At least 30 percentage of the external playing space is to be provided as canopy coverage. - c) Landscaping is encouraged over artificial materials and should be integrated into the overall design of the space. - d) External playing spaces shall be on a safe location of the site (e.g. away from a major road), and away from any adjoining noise-sensitive land uses (e.g. residential dwellings).
+- Centre-Based Child Care Services are to have a minimum external playing space area in accordance with the Education and Care Services National Regulations (as amended). - b) The external playing space is required to provide a shaded area that is at least 30 percent of the size of the minimum required external playing space. - c) Landscaping is encouraged over artificial materials and should be integrated into the overall design of the space. - d) External playing spaces shall be on a safe location of the site (e.g. away from a major road), and away from any adjoining noise-sensitive land uses (e.g. residential dwellings).